 The COVID closure has made me value the people I work with even more.
 I’ve been very impressed by how hard the lab administrators and ITS team have been working to keep us up and running.
 On a personal note, with more downtime at home, I’ve enjoyed talking to my distant friends and family, as well as getting back into some of my passion projects, like painting and writing.

-**Pictures included were taken before the statewide shutdown
+**Pictures taken before the statewide shutdown